-This is big news in Europe, however it has not made a big splash in the US and has flown under our radar.
-The very day after Photokina, Tetenal announced they’re in financial turmoil.
+This is big news in coming from Hamburg Germany, however it has not made a big splash in the US and has flown under our radar.
+The very day after Photokina, Tetenal Germany announced they’re in financial turmoil.
 Due to some bad business practices from their suppliers, Tetenal is in a state of insolvency.
 We learn the film resurgence is real; however, it is still in a very fragile state.
 Their collapse could potentially decimate film photography industry.

 Our previous guest, Marwan, from PhotoKlassik International reached out to me asking if I knew anything about the news from Tetenal.
 Admittedly, I was rather ignorant of the matter and he filled me in.
 Marwan has been in direct contact with Tetenal and the information he provided in the interview is direct from Tetenal and not hearsay.
 Tetenal is in a state of insolvency.
 What does this mean?
 It’s not quite a bankruptcy however they are in a state where they do not have the cashflow to pay the bills.

 How the heck did this happen?
 Well, unfortunately suppliers were unable to deliver on their goods in a timely manner and their business customers pulled their orders.
 Like a bad date, Tetenal was dumped with a dinner tab they couldn’t pay.
 In the past, when these situations occurred, businesses would get emergency loans to pay back once their inventory sold.
 However, these are different times.
 Financial institutions are more reluctant to act in these situations and getting the funds are difficult.
 It’s very risky with very little guarantee the strategy is successful for both Tetenal and the banks.